 This is undertaken inside Coombe House within the normal fees for service.
 The laundry equipment achieves care standards and the 1998 Water Regulations.
 The Staff at Coombe expect all personal clothing to be labelled, and cannot be held responsible for any loss of items not so marked.
-There are no facilities for residents to do their own laundry.

 We will not accept any liability whatsoever for loss of, or damage to, any money or other valuable property kept (or said to be kept) by people in or about Coombe, unless this has been: